The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Arr.md

-> [!CAUTION]
-            Returning non-integer values from the comparison function, such as float, will result in an internal cast to int of the callback's return value.
-So values such as 0.99 and 0.1 will both be cast to an integer value of 0, which will compare such values as equal.> [!NOTE] The comparison function must return an integer less than, equal to, or greater than zero if the first argument is considered to be respectively less than, equal to, or greater than the second.

 ### ### Computes the intersection of arrays with additional index check by using a callback for key comparison

 _Computes the intersection of arrays with additional index check, compares data and indexes by separate